krishna-ananya/CodeTalk/README.md

 		- Moves to the parent block , based on the cursor position.
 		- Example:![Snapshot of move to context](https://github.com/krishna-ananya/CodeTalk/blob/master/snapshots/movetoContext.png)

-Keyboard shortcuts for codetalk menu
+**Keyboard shortcuts **
-	- Ctrl 6 for Function View
+	- Ctrl 5 for Function View
-	- Ctrl 7 for Summary View
+	- Ctrl 6 for Summary View
+	- Ctrl 8 for Context View
 	- Ctrl 9 for Move to Context
+The shortcut's can be changed easily in the plugin.xml.

 **This project welcomes contributions and suggestions.
 Please raise a pull-request if you want to contribute to this repository**